kubernetes/community/contributors/chairs-and-techleads/process-workflow-guide.md

 ## Triage and Triaging Tools

-Triaging is an effective method for improving SIG responsiveness to contributor requests—and, consequently, keeping contributors engaged and motivated.
+Triaging is an effective method for improving responsiveness to contributor requests—and, consequently, keeping contributors engaged and motivated.
 It’s also useful for:
 - keeping on top of incoming work and delegating it to contributors
 - maintaining company agnosticism.
 “Devs from other SIGs don’t have to ask for any favors in getting PRs to move forward—it’s just part of the process,” API Machinery Chair Fede Bongiovanni says.
 “Features don't get biased development.”